Secured Loans for School Fees: Funding Private Education in 2026

 Yes.
 School fees are a recognised loan purpose and are funded by most UK secured loan lenders without restriction.
 The funds can be used to pay one term, one year, or a multi-year forward payment to the school.

-School fee planning has become noticeably more common since the VAT change in January 2025 lifted average UK private day school fees to roughly £23,000 per year and boarding fees to £45,000+ per year.
+School fee planning has become noticeably more common since 20% VAT began applying to private school fees on 1 January 2025.
+ISC figures show average UK private school fees rose by around 23% between January 2024 and January 2025, with average day school fees now around £19,000 per year and boarding fees around £50,000 per year.
 For multi-child families, the annual outlay can exceed £100,000.

 Why parents use secured loans rather than the school's payment plan

-Most schools offer monthly or termly payment plans, but they typically come with restrictions — a 1–3 year term cap, interest at 4–7%, and a maximum loan size that doesn't cover multiple children or boarding fees.
+Most schools offer monthly or termly payment plans, but these typically come with restrictions — short term caps, higher interest rates, and maximum loan sizes that often fall short when covering multiple children or boarding fees.

 Tax-efficient alternatives to consider first